 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Wallkill is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Wallkill is a town of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Wallkill who work in office and administrative support (16.88%), law enforcement and fire fighting (11.99%), and sales jobs (7.66%).
+Overall, Wallkill is a town of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Wallkill who work in office and administrative support (18.17%), law enforcement and fire fighting (12.12%), and business and financial occupations (6.78%).

 Of important note, Wallkill is also a town of artists.
 Wallkill has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Wallkill’s character.

-Wallkill is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Wallkill does not have a public transit system used by locals to get to and from work.

-The citizens of Wallkill are very well educated compared to the average community in the nation: 34.04% of adults in Wallkill have a bachelor's degree or even advanced degree.
+The education level of Wallkill citizens is very high relative to the national average among all cities (21.84%): 35.59% of adults in Wallkill have a bachelor's degree or even advanced degree.

-The per capita income in Wallkill in 2010 was $29,244, which is middle income relative to New York, and upper middle income relative to the rest of the US.
-This equates to an annual income of $116,976 for a family of four.
-However, Wallkill contains both very wealthy and poor people as well.
+The per capita income in Wallkill in 2010 was $31,419, which is upper middle income relative to New York and the nation.
+This equates to an annual income of $125,676 for a family of four.

+Wallkill is a somewhat ethnically-diverse town.
 The people who call Wallkill home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Wallkill residents report their race to be White, followed by Asian.
-Important ancestries of people in Wallkill include German, Italian, English, and Dutch.
+The greatest number of Wallkill residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Wallkill include Irish, Italian, English, and Dutch.

 The most common language spoken in Wallkill is English.
 Other important languages spoken here include Spanish and Russian.